What is CPD?

-There is still time to undertake CPD during December.
+There is still time to undertake CPD during November and December.
 We would encourage you to consider any in-house training available as well as relevant webinars, which can often be completed from your desk or at home.

 If you intend to complete CPD in late November or December, after submitting your practising certificate application, you should note this on your CPD record as usual.
 Please ensure the CPD activity is booked before it is entered on your CPD record (for example, by reserving a place at a conference, accepting an invitation to a seminar or registering for a webinar).